Kong/docs.konghq.com/app/_includes/md/2.1.x/migrations/migrate-dev-portal.md

 <!---shared with deployment section and dev portal --->

-Below are the Developer Portal migrations required to move from **Kong Enterprise 1.5** to **Kong Enterprise 2.1**.
+Developer Portal migrations are required to upgrade from **{{site.ee_product_name}} 1.5** to **{{site.ee_product_name}} 2.1**.
-You can make these changes with our templates repository using the Kong Portal CLI, or directly in the Kong Editor.
-We suggest using the templates/CLI to take advantage of source control.
-Links to the templates repository, as well as the portal CLI, can be found below.
+You can make these changes with the Kong templates repository using either the Kong Portal CLI, or directly in the Kong Editor UI.
+Using the CLI to take advantage of source control is recommended.

-### Links
+### Links to templates and CLI
 - [kong-portal-templates](https://github.com/Kong/kong-portal-templates)
 - [kong-portal-cli](https://github.com/Kong/kong-portal-cli)

-### Create Files
+### Create files
-These files need to be created for the 2.1 Kong Developer Portal to function.
-Create each file using the path and contents linked below:
+The following files must be created for the 2.1 Kong Developer Portal to function properly.
+Create each file using the name, path, and contents linked below:

 - #### workspaces/default/themes/base/assets/js/app-0fcefa7.min.js
   - Templates Path: `/workspaces/default/themes/base/assets/js/app-0fcefa7.min.js`